-A fascinating thing about UX is that we can look in any direction and find applications of user experience in the most mundane or the most advanced projects one can come across.
-UX is known to save lives, make things better, and improve the design.
-In healthcare, UX is pivotal in ensuring that the patients have the optimum resources available along with the best shot at recovery.
+A fascinating thing about user experience (UX) is that we can look in any direction and find applications of user experience in the most mundane or the most advanced projects one can come across.
+UX is known to save lives, make things better, and improve design.
+In healthcare, especially, UX is pivotal in ensuring that the patients have the optimum resources available along with the best shot at recovery.

-Robotics surgery is at the forefront of this innovation being carried out in the healthcare industry.
-With the ratio of healthcare professionals and patients on an unfavorable incline, robots and Ai are not only stepping in to fill the void but also offering accuracy and precision that completely takes out the scope for human error.
-In the USA, that means saving over 250,000 lives per year.
+The Robotics system is at the forefront of this innovation being carried out in the healthcare industry.
+With the ratio of healthcare professionals and patients on an unfavorable incline, robots and Artificial Intelligence in healthcare are not only stepping in to fill the void but also offering accuracy and precision that completely takes out the scope for human error.
+In the USA alone, that means saving over 250,000 lives per year.

 UX at the forefront of digital surgery

-The robots teamed with an effective Ai allow the surgeon to identify the issues with minimal invasion and provide a high definition view to ensure quicker, and more accurate surgical practices.
+Robots teamed with an effective AI allow the surgeon to identify the issues with minimal invasion and provide a high definition view to ensure quicker, and more accurate surgical practices.

 Surgical robot and design

 Surgical robots are not only designed to assist with complex surgeries but are also being tested to conduct automated surgeries through AI and machine learning.
 The Children’s National Medical Center in Washington recently tested a supervised robot conducting automated soft tissue surgery.
 The results were phenomenal and the results of the surgery were shown to be better than a human surgeon.

 The project lead on the Smart-Tissue Autonomous Robot (STAR) states that the benefit of completely automated robots is well worth the investment.
 He notes that the availability of the right surgeons during emergencies will not hamper the quality of surgery if automated robots become the norm for surgeries.
 Given that medical mistakes are known to be the third-highest cause of death in the USA, automation seems to reduce the burden on human surgeons to be perfect all the time.